jpillora/jquery.rest/README.md

 $.client.add('foo');

-// Note: Not best practise though, use RequireJS !
+// Note: This is not best practise, use RequireJS or similar instead !
 ```

 API